Miranda July - Writer/Director/Actor: Me and You and Everyone We Know

 "It can be so scary to really look at what you are making - the desire is to shut your eyes and hope for the best.
 Joan is a warrior against this impulse, and powerful enough that you definitely want to be on her side.
 With this incredibly thoughtful, playful, generous ally, the process -- the clear-eyed looking -- is so engaging that the old fear quickly dissolves."

 1. I'm not a director, can I still take The Lab Series?

 Yes.
-The Labs are designed for all film and theatre creatives and execs who are ready to take their work to a new level.
-Writers take the lab to workshop scripts.
+The Labs are designed for all film, tv and theatre creatives and execs who are ready to take their work to a new level.
+The Technique™ is unique in that it is designed to cross platforms.
+Writers take the Lab to workshop scripts.
 Producers take it to become more proficient in script development, and to improve their working relationships with writers, directors, and actors.
 Cinematographers take it to find the emotional angle of their work.
 Editors take it to deepen their approach to storytelling.
-Actors take it to strenghthen their craft and find new autenticity in their performances.
+Actors take it to strengthen their craft and find new authenticity in their performances.
 Many professionals in one area often want to stretch creatively or make a switch from one form to another.
 The Labs are perfect for those considering a move.
 I encourage a mix in the Labs because it brings us closer to the experience we have on set.

 2. What's the experience level in The Lab Series?

 All levels are welcome to apply for the Lab.
 Some directors in the lab will have made many films, and others will be preparing for their very first short.
 The Technique™ enocurages you to go deeper, investigate new forms of storytelling and take risks in embodying them.
 This way, each participant learns and is challenged in her or his own way.

 The Technique™ itself has 34 different levels.
 Each one pertains to a different level of the mise en scene.
 These are the available offerings for 2017: Action, Journey, Plot, Feeling, Blocking, Oedipus, and Episodic!